-Democratic Individualism throughout the western democracies is endangered as the elites of the political parties increasingly dominate political will.
+It is time to escape the stranglehold of political party autocracy.
+Democratic Individualism throughout many western democracies is endangered as the elites of the political parties increasingly dominate political will.
 All individual voters must assert their right to self-government by taking control of the institutions of governance.
 Tribalism, groupthink, is not the answer.
 Individuals must be willing to each think for themselves, trash their reliance on social media sources; and participate in open discussion with individuals who do not share their point of view.
 Listening to and understanding opposing points of view is critical to a successful democracy.
 Resorting to violence cannot be an option.
 It is okay to pursue personal goals and to participate in the process that identifies and achieves common goals that are in the national interest.

 Evolution is inevitable; everything changes, as does democracy.
 From the beginning, in Athens, Greece about 2,600 years ago, exclusive democracy has prevailed.
 It has evolved but is evidently worn-out, tired, and democracy is ready for an evolutionary advancement; the people want to be included.
 As educational access expanded and communication systems advanced, the left-behind citizens came to realize they have been excluded from the political process, and they could do something about it.
 The desire to be included is now being voiced, often loudly.
 Exclusive democracy is no longer able to satisfy the evolving needs of the populace and its era is approaching extinction.